What is document automation & how does it work?

 It can eliminate inconsistencies and streamline document processing by using custom templates to reduce time spent on documentation.
-This helps the organization to establish a documentation process that every employee can just follow to make their time and effort productive.
+This helps the organization establish a documentation process that every employee can follow to make their time and effort productive.

 Save time & FTE Effort